nicksavill/DEB_development/Week_by_week.md

 Weekly quiz  topics: error, summary, signficant differences

 ### Week 2: Data entry, filtering and formatting Data entry, cleaning and summarising.
 Short video on best practices for entering and organising data and the coding required to manage this.
+Video will cover the 'introduction', class 1 will work through a guided example, class 2 will be fro the students to explore their own choice of dataset
-Class 1 - re-shaping, finding errors.
-Working through toy examples
+Class 3 - re-shaping, finding errors.
+Working through examples
-    Transposing, correcting text errors, making new columns and rows, subsetting Class 2 - Freer form practice with datasets from last week
+    Transposing, correcting text errors, making new columns and rows, subsetting Class 4 - Freer form practice with datasets from last week

 Weekly quiz topics: coding questions

-### Week 3: Data visualisation
+### Week 3: Data visualisation 1
+Video will cover the 'introduction', class 1 will working through a guided example, class 2 will be for the students to explore their own choice of dataset
-Short video on how to choose appropriate visualisations for different data types.
+Short video on seaborn plots.
 Coding for producing a range of plot types, for data exploration.
+Class 5
+Class 6

 Weekly quiz topics: coding questions and plot intrepretation